 5 May 2021

-This Bill would make training on learning disabilities and autism mandatory for all health and social care staff in England who carry out regulated activities.
-It also requires the Secretary of State to publish a code of practice setting out how specialist training should be delivered.
-The aim is to improve understanding, safety and the quality of care for people with learning disabilities and autism.
+The Mandatory Training on Learning Disabilities and Autism Bill would require all health and social care staff in England who carry out regulated activities to complete training on learning disabilities and autism.
+It also requires the Secretary of State to publish a code of practice for specialist training in these areas.
+The bill is currently at the 2nd reading in the Lords.

 Generated 21 February 2026